apache/incubator-wayang/README.md

 For the sake of version flexibility, you still have to include your Hadoop (`hadoop-hdfs` and `hadoop-common`) and Spark (`spark-core` and `spark-graphx`) version of choice.

 In addition, you can obtain the most recent snapshot version of Wayang via Sonatype's snapshot repository.
-Just included
+Just include
 ```xml
 <repositories>
   <repository>